Hamiltonian Monte Carlo for (Physics) Dummies: Introduction

 Markov chain Monte Carlo (MCMC) methods lie at the heart of Bayesian computation, providing a general mechanism to sample from complex posterior distributions that are analytically intractable.
 Yet, standard algorithms such as the Metropolis–Hastings \citep{hastings1970monte,metropolis1953equation} or the Gibbs sampler \citep{geman1984stochastic} often struggle in high dimensions or when model parameters exhibit strong correlations, leading to slow mixing and poor scalability in modern applications.
 Hamiltonian Monte Carlo (HMC), introduced by \cite{duane1987hybrid} and made popular by \cite{neal2011mcmc}, has been a breakthrough algorithm providing a sampling solution that overcomes many of these hurdles.
 A standard HMC algorithm introduces auxiliary variables and employs Hamiltonian dynamics to obtain a next candidate draw.
 Despite its elegance, the practical use of HMC entails many challenges.
 Effective deployment requires careful tuning of several hyperparameters that govern both numerical stability and sampling efficiency.
 Recent investment in off-the-shelf adapted implementations of HMC, like Stan \citep{stan:dev:team:2017} and PyMC3 \citep{salvatier2016probabilistic}, have made it significantly easier for practitioners to employ adaptive HMC algorithms.
 On the one hand, this has led to renewed interest in Bayesian modeling strategies across disciplines, while on the other hand, HMC and its variants are often treated as black-box algorithms, limiting the opportunities for practitioners to understand and utilize them effectively.

-Recently, a few efforts have been made to exposit the details of an HMC algorithm. \cite{neal2011mcmc} present a great first introduction, \cite{betancourt:2017} provide elegant explanations giving detailed heuristics and pedagogical motivations. \cite{granados:2025} focus on explaining HMC using physics fundamentals, and \cite{thomas:2021} walk a reader through critical implementation details in \texttt{R}.
+Recently, a few efforts have been made to exposit the details of an HMC algorithm. \cite{neal2011mcmc} {presents} a great first introduction, \cite{betancourt:2017} {provides} elegant explanations {providing} detailed heuristics and pedagogical motivations. \cite{granados:2025} focus on explaining HMC using physics fundamentals, and \cite{thomas:2021} walk a reader through critical implementation details in \texttt{R}.
 However, arguably, all works assume a certain amount of knowledge of physics.
 Despite these excellent works, the authors of this paper still found it challenging to intuitively understand the fine interplay between Hamiltonian dynamics and Monte Carlo sampling.
 Further, it remained unclear how HMC fits into a traditional Metropolis-Hastings setup.
 This work presents a pedagogical explanation of HMC, introducing Hamiltonian dynamics in a way that, hopefully, does not require much beyond elementary physics.
 The intended audience is researchers in statistics and machine learning who are interested in sampling methods, understand the fundamentals of Metropolis-Hastings, but, like the authors of this paper, are ``physics dummies".

 The rest of the paper is organized as follows.
 In Section~\ref{sec:MCMC}, we present the Metropolis-Hastings algorithm and its Jacobian-based extension, the Metropolis-Hastings-Green method, from which we lay the foundation of HMC in Section~\ref{sec:HMC}.
-An effective HMC implementation requires careful choice of tuning parameters, heuristics, and theory for which are outlined in Section~\ref{sec:optimal_tuning}.
-Section~\ref{sec:data_analysis} demonstrates the implementation of HMC on a real dataset.
+An effective HMC implementation requires careful choice of tuning parameters, heuristics and theory for which are outlined in Section~\ref{sec:optimal_tuning}.
+Section~\ref{sec:data_analysis} demonstrates the implementation of HMC { for a Bayesian model applied to a} real dataset.
 Our approach in these sections is to keep the discussion fairly pedagogical to ensure clarity.
 In Section~\ref{sec:HMC_variants} we assemble and present recent developments in HMC and its variants, and we end with a discussion in Section~\ref{sec:discussion}.